tahoe-lafs/magic-folder/docs/downloader.rst

 I believe the above accurately describes what Tahoe 1.14.0 magic-folder does.

-This doesn't meant it's the best "API" for conflict resolution (nor does it need to remain the only one).
+This doesn't mean it's the best "API" for conflict resolution (nor does it need to remain the only one).
 We could, for example, add an HTTP API and CLI command that explicitly say "take mine" or "take theirs" or "take this new thing I crafted".